kidonng/modern.js/packages/document/builder-doc/docs/en/config/dev/live-reload.md

 Whether to reload the page when source files are changed.

-By default, Rsbuild uses HMR as the preferred method to update modules.
+By default, Modern.js uses HMR as the preferred method to update modules.
 If HMR is disabled or cannot be used in certain scenarios, it will automatically fallback to liveReload.

 ## Disabling liveReload